 It's more effective to change the LaTeX paper size and margin settings to simulate small paper, then magnify this up to the real paper size.
 The exact settings can be adjusted to achieve virtually any desired font size, and everything is enlarged to that size.

-You can generate the settings using my Python 2 script latex-papersize.py (previously called LatexPaper.py; now works in both Python 2 and Python 3); see the --help text or the comments at the beginning of the script for how to use it.
+You can generate the settings using my Python script latex-papersize.py (previously called LatexPaper.py; now works in both Python 2 and Python 3); see the --help text or the comments at the beginning of the script for how to use it.
 This script is also on CTAN, and in TeX Live which is packaged in most GNU/Linux distributions.

 Enlarging material using The GIMP

 In some cases you will not have the files that produced the original handout.
 If obtaining these is out of the question, and if you do not have the resources to reproduce them, then you may still be able to produce an enlarged handout with the aid of an image manipulation program such as The GIMP.
 Here are some scripts to speed up this process.

 For each page, you can select areas that will be printed larger on pages of their own.
 If the printout has one column then you will be able to print the top half on one page and the bottom half on another page.
 If the printout has two columns then you will normally be able to select four areas (top half of left column, bottom half of left column, top half of right column, bottom half of right column).
 More complex layouts may need more complex selections.
 When selecting areas, try to put the boundaries in sensible places.
 The areas should roughly match the proportions of the paper that you will be printing on (either portrait or landscape) but slight irregularities in their size don't matter (the script will adjust the scale accordingly).

 Here is a GIMP plugin to save the selection quickly (it will go to a temporary file without any further prompting).
 Installation instructions are in the comments at the top of the file (you will need to read these).